-Requirements for the Minor: At least 15 credits.
+Requirements for the Minor: At least 15 credits, in the following categories as stated:

-- 1. AMCULT 214: Introduction to Asian/Pacific American Studies - 2.
-Core: 4 courses, with a minimum of 12 credits.
-These courses may be taken from within, or from across, any of the 3 areas of specialty listed below that are regularly offered in A/PIA, as well as other 200 and 300 level courses occasionally offered in A/PIA.
+- ASIANPAM 214 / AMCULT 214: Introduction to Asian/Pacific American Studies - 2.
+Core: Four courses (minimum of 12 credits).
+These courses may be taken from within, or from across, any of the three areas of specialty listed below that are regularly offered in A/PIA, as well as other 200- and 300-level courses occasionally offered in A/PIA.
 One of these four courses may be a 100-level course (e.g., Freshman Seminar on an A/PIA topic), while 200 and 300 level courses with A/PIA content offered in other departments can count if approved by the A/PIA Director: - a.
-Historical Experience: AMCULT 314, 317, and appropriate sections of AMCULT 310 or 496 chosen in consultation with, and approved by, the advisor. - b.
-Cultural Expression: AMCULT 324, 325, and appropriate sections of AMCULT 311 or 498 chosen in consultation with, and approved by, the advisor. - c.
-Contemporary Communities: AMCULT 305, 346, 347, and appropriate sections of AMCULT 301 or 310 chosen in consultation with, and approved by, the advisor.
+Historical Experience: - ASIANPAM 314 / AMCULT 314 / HISTORY 378.
+History of Asian Americans in the U.S. - ASIANPAM 317 / AMCULT 317.
+History of the Pacific Islands. - appropriate sections of AMCULT 310 (Topics in Ethnic Studies) or AMCULT 496 (Social Science Approaches to American Culture), chosen in consultation with, and approved by, the advisor. - b.
+Cultural Expression: - ASIANPAM 324 / AMCULT 324 / ENGLISH 381.
+Asian American Literature. - ASIANPAM 325 / AMCULT 325 / ENGLISH 388.
+Pacific Literacy and Cultural Studies. - appropriate sections of AMCULT 311 (Topics in Ethnic Studies) or AMCULT 498 (Capstone Seminar in American Culture), chosen in consultation with, and approved by, the advisor. - c.
+Contemporary Communities: - ASIANPAM 305 / AMCULT 305.
+Asian Pacific American Community Service and Learning - ASIANPAM 346 / AMCULT 346.
+Asian American Communities and Social Issues - ASIANPAM 347 / AMCULT 347.
+Pacific Islander American Communities appropriate sections of AMCULT 301 (Topics in American Culture) or 310 (Topics in Ethnic Studies), chosen in consultation with, and approved by, the advisor.